myfreax/esp-idf-lvgl/README.md

 # ESP-IDF LVGL Template

-It can Start Lvgl Project with ESP-IDF Framework For you
+It Can Start LVGL Project with ESP-IDF Framework For you

-Get Start
+## Get Start

 ```
 git clone --recurse-submodules git@github.com:myfreax/esp-idf-lvgl.git